yilan-shi/ml-demos/README.md

     return w
 ```

-The Caltrain regression uses sklearn's `LinearRegression`, derives the
-Maximum Liklihood Estimate (MLE) for residual variance, and then computes the probability of large errors using a Normal CDF.
+Note that the Caltrain regression example (Tab 5) uses sklearn's `LinearRegression`, derives the Maximum Liklihood Estimate (MLE) for residual variance, and then computes the probability of large errors using a Normal CDF.

 ---